WHAT and WHY Cohousing?

-Your motivation to join a cohouse needs to be social and not economical.
+Your motivation to join a cohousing community needs to be social and not economical.
 Cohousing isn't more or less affordable than other housing options.
-You pay more for the benefit of shared facilities in a cohouse such as access to a pool, workshop or guest bedroom, but you can compensate by living with a slightly smaller private home.
+You pay more for the benefit of shared facilities in cohousing such as access to a pool, workshop or guest bedroom, but you can compensate by living with a slightly smaller private home.
 The overall financial requirements are then approximately equal to going it on your own with a newly built private property.

 When you need company, the chances of someone being close by and available are pretty good.

-Eating alone becomes a choice and not a necessity, as options for shared meals are part of the day to day, (frequency of meals together will vary by the cohouse community).
+Eating alone becomes a choice and not a necessity, as options for shared meals are part of the day to day, (frequency of meals together will vary by the cohousing community).